 This is perhaps the most obvious point, but bizarrely frequently the most neglected.
 Ask yourself, ‘is my shopping cart simple and easy to use?’

-If your process contains multiple pop-ups, too many stages, or lots of in-your-face upselling pitches, the answer is probably no. To avoid the drag, keep up to date with emerging trends in eCommerce by subscribing to blogs (especially those of your eCommerce-specific website builder), following thought-leaders and reading from industry experts.
+If your process contains multiple pop-ups, too many stages, or lots of in-your-face upselling pitches, the answer is probably no. To avoid the drag, keep up to date with emerging trends in eCommerce by subscribing to blogs, following thought-leaders, and reading from industry experts.

 Regularly update your buying process to reflect what your customers want and what they’re used to from the big guns.
 It’s vital that everything is as smooth and effective as it can be.